mathieuheliot/php-continous/README.md

 </p>

 PHP Continous is a sample application to illustrate how to continous integrate and deploy a PHP application with Docker, Composer and GitLab CI/CD.

-This example supports multiple environment (staging and production).
+It also supports XDebug for debugging mode, and multiple environment (staging and production).
 Check it out at :
 - https://lab.mathieuheliot.com/php-continous/ (production)
 - http://test.lab.mathieuheliot.com/php-continous/ (staging)